riccio85/fend-neighborhood-map-react/README.md

 # Neighborhood Maps React Project

-This project is part of the udacity Fronte-end nanodegree project.
+This project is part of the udacity Front-end nanodegree project.

 ## Project Overview
 This is a single page application featuring my best pastry shops in Rome.
 In the map you can see the highlighted locations.